ben-jacobson/RemoraNucleoHatPCB/README.md

 - Validate mechanical fit of pin headers and mounting screw locations against physical hardware.
 - Validate the isolated stepper driver design, min 200Khz, ideally up to 1Mhz.
 What is LinuxCNC / Remora maximum?
 Ensure we can exceed it and update specs once cap is set.
 - Create a test Remora configuration and determine maximum number of IO to complete the spec and inform physical wiring.
-- Isolated spindle control DAC circuitry for 0-10V DAC and direction control.
-What PWM frequency is target?
-1KHz, 10Khz?
 - Test if USART LED design will work on standard vanilla Nucleo jumper configuration, if it requires alteration, the feature will be deleted.
 - Verify a sample of each peripheral design before committing to laying out PCB: Stepper driver, Digital Input, Analog Input, Digital Output + PWM, Spindle DAC, regulators, console logging, programmable button, reset button, user LED with default blinky program loaded into PRU.
 - After verification, estimate current draw.
 Redesign 12V, 5V and 3.3V switch mode supplies for peak efficiency and ripple rejection.
 Add in some thermal resets.